+User management is an indispensable part of Nebula Graph access control.
 This topic describes how to manage users and roles.

-By default, Nebula Graph allows connections with the username root and any password.
 After enabling authentication, only valid users can connect to Nebula Graph and access the resources according to the user roles.

-Once the role of a user is modified, the user has to re-login to make the new role takes effect.
+- By default, the authentication is disabled.
+Nebula Graph allows connections with the username root and any password. - Once the role of a user is modified, the user has to re-login to make the new role takes effect.